eduardolucioac/groovim/README.md

  * MouseScrollDown/MouseScrollUp - With navigation across the screen (invalid areas);
  * MouseClick (normal mode) - Across the screen (invalid areas);
  * Just a Ctrl-w switches between windows;
- * Etc...
+ * And much more!

-Editor features!
+Some editor features!
 -----

  * Switching between modes:
     - Alt-Up (normal mode/insert/visual) - Enter or exit the insert mode;
     - Alt-Down (normal mode/insert/visual) - Enter or exit the visual mode;

- * Seleção de texto:
+ * Text selection:
     - Alt-Right/Alt-Left (normal mode/insert) - Word selection to the right/left;
     - Alt-End/Alt-Home (normal mode/insert) - Select text on the line until the end/beginning from the current point;